Yejashi/obsidianNotes/Research/Compilers/Books/Engineering a Compiler/Chapter 1/Compiler Structure.md

 ![[Pasted image 20250506152916.png]]

 The optimizer is an ir-to-ir transformer that tries to improve the ir program in some way.
+The optimizer can make one or more passes over the ir, analyze the ir, and rewrite the ir.